szw/vim-g/README.md

     :G foo bar " something else

 What's even more interesting this feature works in the visual mode also!
-Therefore you can perform phrase search on selected words.
-Just select words and
+Therefore, you can perform a strict phrase search on selected words.
+Just select words and type:
-type:

     :G "
     :G " foo bar